 If you were a reviewer, you’d likely code this email as non-responsive, as it doesn’t contain any relevant information.
 But, had your team used email threading, you would have noticed that there's more to this conversation.

-First, you would see there are three emails in the family:
+First, you would see there are three emails in the thread group:

-Then, you would choose to review the inclusive message to ensure you're getting the whole conversation as you would in your email client:
+Then, you would choose to review the inclusive message to ensure you're getting the whole conversation, just as you would in a native email client like Microsoft Outlook:

 If pricing is important to your case, this email is definitely responsive.